Philc90/aws-sa-associate-saac03/0400-TECH_FUNDAMENTALS/00_LEARNINGAIDS/TechFundamentals-DNS-Notes.md

     - has zone, name servers, zone file
       - authoritative for domain
     - records for domain: e.g. www.netflix.com

+# Walking the (DNS) tree
 - What do we want from DNS?
 DNS's job is to locate authoritative zone which hosts DNS records you need
   - tree structure
-- *Walking the (DNS) tree*
-  - example: PC wants to visit domain, e.g. www.netflix.com
+- example: user's PC wants to visit domain, e.g. www.netflix.com
   1. check local cache & Hosts file
   2. query *DNS resolver*: type of DNS server, runs on home router or internet provider
   3. DNS resolver checks local cache (non-authoritative)
   4. Contact Root zone
       - NS records for TLD
   5. Root zone returns TLD NS
   6. Resolver queries TLD NS for domain
   7. TLD registry returns domain NS
   8. Resolver queries NS for domain (authoritative)
   9. returns DNS record
       - resolver caches result
       - Note: this is CNAME record - need to lookup again!
   10. return query result to client
 - Takeaways
   - no single NS has all answers
   - every query gives next step

+# Registering a domain
+- Domain Registrar and DNS hosting provider can be same or different companies
+- steps
+  1. pay for domain from registrar
+  2/3. create DNS zone, get NS's if hosting provider is same company, need to do separately if different
+  4. register with TLD
+  5. add to .com TLD zone (root zone)
+  6. domain is live